microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 ## Architecture

 Secure mode builds on the Single Virtual Network Pattern in which all components of your workload are inside a single virtual network (VNet).
-This pattern is possible if you're operating in a single region.
-A virtual network can't span multiple regions.
+This pattern is possible if you're operating in a single region, as a virtual network can't span multiple regions.
 The virtual network isolates your resources and traffic from other VNets and provides a boundary for applying security policies.
 Services deployed within the same virtual network communicate securely.
 This additional level of isolation helps prevent unauthorized external access to services and helps protect your data.

 High level architecture diagram:

 ![Secure mode - High level architecture](../images/secure-deploy-high-level-architecture.png)

+The detailed architecture diagram below shows the VNet is subdivided into subnets that further segment network resources.
+This allows more granular control of network traffic and security rules.
+These subnets contain Private Endpoints, network interfaces that connect privately and securely to Azure Services.
+By using a Private IP address from your VNet, a Private Endpoint enables secure communications with Azure Services from your VNet, reducing exposure to the public internet.
+This improves network security through:

+1. Network isolation: VNets and Subnets provide a segregated environment where only authorized resources can communicate with each other.
+2. Reduced Attack Surface: Private Endpoints ensure that Azure services are accessed via the private IP space of your VNet, not over the public network, which significantly reduces the risk of external attacks.
+3. Granular Access Control: Network Security Groups (NSGs) can be associated with VNets, subnets and network interfaces to filter network traffic to and from resources within a VNet.
+This allows for fine-tuned control over access and security policies.

 Deploying a dedicated Azure service into your virtual network provides the following capabilities: